serverless/blog/posts/2017-10-30-shawn-burke-building-catalyst-serverless-platform-emit-2017.md

   - AndreaPasswater
 ---

 Shawn Burke knows something about scale—he works on scalability infrastructure at [Uber](https://www.uber.com/).
-The number of rides they served roughly quintupled in about 2 years.
+The number of total rides they've served has roughly quintupled in a mere ~2 years.

 He arrived at Uber to discover a flurry of snowflakes: aka, the visual multiplication that results from having 1000+ microservices and 4 languages in regular use.
 Serverless was a great way for them to deal with this; they could decouple consumption from production across a variety of domains.
 That simplicity was a big deal.